d-krupke/cpsat-primer/05_parameters.md

 but work heuristically.
 Notable strategies are large neighborhood search (LNS) and feasibility pumps.
 The first one tries to find a better solution by changing only a few variables, the second one tries to make infeasible/incomplete solutions feasible.
-If you want to use more workers heuristically searching for good solutions, you can specify `solver.parameters.min_num_lns_workers`.
-You can also run only the incomplete subsolvers by setting `solver.parameters.use_lns_only = True`, but this need to be combined with a time limit, as the incomplete subsolvers do not know when to stop.
+You can also run only the incomplete subsolvers by setting `solver.parameters.use_lns_only = True`, but this needs to be combined with a time limit, as the incomplete subsolvers do not know when to stop.

 **First solution subsolvers** are strategies that try to find a first solution